can-you-drink-the-tap-water-in-las-vegas

 Hard water refers to the amount of dissolved calcium and magnesium in the water.
 Las Vegas water is known to be quite hard, due to the high mineral content of the Colorado River, which supplies about 90% of the city’s water.

-• Pregnant individuals: Although there’s no direct evidence linking tap water contaminants to pregnancy complications, it’s always a good idea for those expecting to consume the highest quality water possible
+• Pregnant individuals: It’s always a good idea for those expecting to consume the highest quality water possible.

-• Infants: Babies have sensitive systems that can be affected by the quality of tap water.
-If using water to mix baby formula, parents may want to consider using filtered or bottled water instead.
+• Infants: If using water to mix baby formula, parents may want to consider using filtered or bottled water instead.

 Remember, if you have any concerns about your tap water, it’s always a good idea to have it tested.
 This can provide peace of mind and help you make informed decisions over time.

-To make your water safer to drink, consider the following steps:
+To make sure your water is safe to drink, consider the following steps:

-A water filtration system can help remove impurities and potential contaminants from your tap water, providing you with cleaner, safer water for daily consumption.
+A water filtration system can help remove impurities and potential contaminants from your tap water, providing you with cleaner, safer water for daily con

 This system works in several steps to ensure the water you consume is clean and safe: